Copyright © 2003 - 2006 DORSCH Consult

 While it might be possible to install the DCMMS server on other Windows flavors, only Windows 2003 Server and Windows XP are recommended.
 The filesystem of |

-Windows 2000 installations have been tested and should work.
+Windows XP,2000 installations have been tested and should work.
 Windows NT, 95, 98 are ME not recommended.

 Installation of DCMMS on other operating systems such as Linux may require minor changes to the source code.
 Please contact the DCMMS developers if you are having problems.
 The initial DCMMS version was created on Linux.